apache/parquet-site/content/en/blog/features/alp_encoding.md

 features such as `PLAIN` or [`BYTE_STREAM_SPLIT`] encoding followed by general-purpose compression like `ZSTD`.

-Decimal values can be stored with Parquet's `DECIMAL` logical type, but it requires the precision and scale to be known and declared up front and cannot store values outside of that range.
+Decimal values can be stored with Parquet's `DECIMAL` logical type, but that type requires the precision and scale to be known and declared up front and cannot store values outside that range.
 For this reason, systems commonly store decimal values as `FLOAT` or `DOUBLE` when the exact shape of their data is not known beforehand.
+For example,
-For example, JavaScript's only* [number type is `DOUBLE`], common data science tools such as pandas [infer `float64` for decimal-looking values], and NumPy has [no decimal dtype at all].
+JavaScript's only* [number type is `DOUBLE`], common data science tools such as pandas [infer `float64` for decimal-looking values], and NumPy has [no decimal dtype at all].